Daybreak helps people cut back or quit drinking alcohol

 Personal support in your pocket

-Daybreak is delivered through our app.
-The online experience means there are no waiting lists and it is accessible anytime on a smartphone.
-So a busy schedule and geography do not get in the way of individual support.
-The program is tailored to your goals, whether that is cutting back or quitting.
+Daybreak is downloaded onto a smartphone device.
+This means there are no waiting lists and it is accessible anytime on a smartphone.
+So a busy schedule does not stop you getting individual support.
+The program is made to help you reach your specific goals, whether those goals are cutting back or quitting altogether.

-This 1 minute video shows how Daybreak helps heavy drinkers cut back on alcohol »
+This 1 minute video shows how Daybreak works

 What makes you want to change?

-It is a very individual thing and it might be helpful to clarify with a health coach.
+It is a very individual thing and it might be helpful to clarify with a health coach in Daybreak.
 Things like: